 Non-invasive laser treatment minimize even raised scars or keloids, and can also help with depressed acne scars.
 In addition to an improved appearance, you can also get symptom relief for problems like itchiness or pain.

 If laser treatment isn’t right for your scar, there are many other options, including:

 Your provider prescribes your treatment based on your specific needs.
-Book your appointment at Advanced Dermatology Associates online or by phone today.
+Book your appointment at Advanced Dermatology online or by phone today.